White-tailed deer: Ecology

-In some western regions of North America, the white-tailed deer range overlaps with those of the mule deer.
+In some western regions of North America the white-tailed deer range overlaps with those of the mule deer.
 White-tail incursions in the Trans-Pecos region of Texas have resulted in some hybrids.
 In the extreme north of the range, their habitat is also used by moose in some areas.
 White-tailed deer may occur in areas that are also exploited by elk (wapiti) such as in mixed deciduous river valley bottomlands and formerly in the mixed deciduous forest of eastern United States.
-In places such as Glacier National Park in Montana and several national parks in the Columbian Mountains (Mount Revelstoke National Park) and Canadian Rocky Mountains, as well as in the Yukon Territory (Yoho National Park and Kootenay National Park), white-tailed deer are shy and more reclusive than the coexisting mule deer, elk, and moose.
+In places such as Glacier National Park in Montana and several national parks in the Columbian Mountains (Mount Revelstoke National Park) and Canadian Rocky Mountains, as well as in the Yukon Territory (Yoho National Park and Kootenay National Park), white-tailed deer are shy and more reclusive than the coexisting mule deer, elk and moose.

 Central American white-tailed deer prefer tropical and subtropical dry broadleaf forests, seasonal mixed deciduous forests, savanna, and adjacent wetland habitats over dense tropical and subtropical moist broadleaf forests.
-South American subspecies of white-tailed deer live in two types of environments.
+South American subspecies of white-tailed deer live in two types of environment.
 The first type, similar to the Central American deer, consists of savannas, dry deciduous forests, and riparian corridors that cover much of Venezuela and eastern Colombia.
 The other type is the higher elevation mountain grassland/mixed forest ecozones in the Andes Mountains, from Venezuela to Peru.
 The Andean white-tailed deer seem to retain gray coats due to the colder weather at high altitudes, whereas the lowland savanna forms retain the reddish brown coats.
 South American white-tailed deer, like those in Central America, also generally avoid dense moist broadleaf forests.

 Since the second half of the 19th century, white-tailed deer have been introduced to Europe.
 A population in the Brdy area remains stable today.
 In 1935, white-tailed deer were introduced to Finland.
-The introduction was successful, and the deer have recently begun spreading through northern Scandinavia and southern Karelia, competing with, and sometimes displacing, native species.
+The introduction was successful, and the deer began spreading through northern Scandinavia and southern Karelia, competing with, and sometimes displacing, native species.
 The 2020 population of some 109,000 deer originated from four animals provided by Finnish Americans from Minnesota.